headspace Fremantle is a place where you can talk to professionals who are specially trained to help young people aged 12-25.

 How do I make an appointment at headspace Fremantle?

 Young people, their friends, and families can refer themselves or someone they know to headspace, by simply calling us on 9431 7453 between 8:30am-4:30pm Monday to Friday.
 Alternatively, you can come in to our centre during opening hours, or email firstname.lastname@example.org

-When you first call, a worker will record your basic contact information (including name, date of birth, gender, pronouns, contact number, address, and emergency contact information) and arrange for an intake worker to call you back in 1-5 working days (as soon as we can, but we do get busy sometimes).
-The intake worker will call back to have a 15-20 minute chat about what's going on for you and what support you would like.
+When you first call, a worker will record your basic contact information (including name, date of birth, gender, pronouns, contact number, address, and emergency contact information) and arrange for an Access Clinician to call you back in 1-5 working days.
+The Access Clinician will call back to have a 15-20 minute chat about what's going on for you and what support you would like.
 If you're not comfortable speaking over the phone we can arrange to meet face to face to have this chat.

 Do I have to have a diagnosed condition to come to headspace Fremantle?

 You do not need to be diagnosed with a mental health condition to access our services, although our centre can assist those who may be dealing with one.
 If you are having difficulties with school, work, personal or family relationships, or anything else, our services can provide you with support.

 How can I refer a friend or family member to headspace Fremantle?

 If you wish to refer someone to our centre, you will need to make sure that the young person is aware that you have referred them, and is willing to meet with a member from the headspace Fremantle team.
 The best option is to encourage or support the young person to call our centre and self refer.
 If they are not comfortable doing this you can call with them, or call on their behalf but a worker may ask that the young person speak with them briefly over the phone to confirm they give consent to access the service.

 How can I help my child, friend or family member who needs support?